kubevela/kubevela/docs/en/end-user/scopes/advanced-rollout.md

 The rollout plan feature in KubeVela is essentially provided by `AppRollout` API.

-## AppRollout
+## AppRollout Specification

-Below is an example for rolling update an application from v1 to v2 in three batches.
-The first batch contains only 1 pod while the rest of the batches split the rest.
+The following describes all the available fields of a AppRollout:

 ```yaml
 apiVersion: core.oam.dev/v1beta1